allansantos7/Assignment-Score-Tracker/README.md

 <h1>Student Assignment Score Tracker</h1>

 <h3>Description</h3>
-WPF program that inputs students’ assignment scores and displays them.
+WPF program that inputs students’ assignment scores with the option to save the scores to a file and/or display them.

 <h3>Goals</h3>
 <ul>